-This ERC defines a protocol for cross-rollup messaging using storage proofs.
+This ERC defines a protocol for cross-rollup messaging using state commitments.
 Users can broadcast messages on a source chain, and those messages can be verified on any other chain that shares a common ancestor with the source chain.

 Each chain deploys a singleton Receiver and Broadcaster contract.
-Broadcasters store messages; Receivers verify the Broadcasters’ storage on remote chains.
-To do this, a Receiver first verifies a chain of storage proofs to recover a remote block hash, then verifies the Broadcaster’s storage at that block.
+Broadcasters store messages; Receivers verify the Broadcasters' state on remote chains.
+To do this, a Receiver first verifies a chain of state commitment proofs to recover a remote state commitment, then verifies the Broadcaster's state at that commitment.

-Critically, the logic for verifying storage proofs is not hardcoded in the Receiver.
-Instead, it delegates this to a user specified list of BlockHashProver contracts.
-Each BlockHashProver defines how to verify a storage proof for a specific home chain to recover the block hash of a specific target chain.
-Because the storage layouts of rollup contracts can change over time, the storage proof verification process itself must also be upgradeable—hence the BlockHashProvers are upgradeable.
+Critically, the logic for verifying state commitment proofs is not hardcoded in the Receiver.
+Instead, it delegates this to a user specified list of StateProver contracts.
+Each StateProver defines how to verify a state commitment proof for a specific home chain to recover the state commitment of a specific target chain.
+Because the state commitment schemes and layouts of rollup contracts can change over time, the state commitment proof verification process itself must also be upgradeable—hence the StateProvers are upgradeable.
 This flexible, upgradeable proof verification model is the core contribution of this standard.

 The Ethereum ecosystem is experiencing a rapid growth in the number of rollup chains.
 As the number of chains grows, the experience becomes more fragmented for users, creating a need for trustless "interop" between rollup chains.
 These rollup chains, hosted on different rollup stacks, have heterogeneous properties, and as yet there does not exist a simple, trustless, unified mechanism for sending messages between these diverse chains.